 That said, not all consumers are alike.

 You must recognize that whether your business makes money through offering services or selling goods, you need to understand the differences in the various types of global consumers out there.
 Doing so will only enable you to serve them better.

 To get ahead of the competition, you’ve got to be able to pause long enough to listen and respond appropriately to the differing needs of those with whom you plan to do business.

 The Various Types of Global Consumers

-When identifying global consumer types, it’s important to move beyond defining market segments solely by demographics.
+When identifying global consumer types, it’s essential to move beyond defining market segments solely by demographics.
 Shopping and consumer habits don’t fit neatly into simple categories of income, age, household size, or gender.

-Consumer styles help companies pinpoint consumer types that use their products and where these consumer types can be found.
+Consumer styles help companies pinpoint consumer types that use their products and where they can be found.
 By looking at shopping preferences, technology usage, health habits, personality traits, and “green” attitudes, a set number of consumer styles can be identified to help businesses target their ideal customers.

 They’re more likely to actively avoid shopping than other consumer styles.
-Generally content with life as it is, they aren’t attracted to premium or branded products the way some other consumer types might be.
+Generally, content with life as it is, they aren’t attracted to premium or branded products the way some different consumer types might be.